An Embassy from the East-India Company: Context

 The book details the two year travel of the first Dutch embassy to visit China, from 1655 to 1657.
 The empire had begun accepting visitors after the start of the Qing dynasty, and the Dutch embassy visited with the goal of entering a trade deal on behalf of the Dutch East India Company (VOC).
-The Dutch were promised an audience with the Chinese emperor.
+The Dutch were promised an audience with the Shunzhi Emperor.
 As the embassy's steward, Nieuhof was tasked with keeping an account of the travels of the embassy.
 In addition to keeping the logbook for the journey, Nieuhof also drew several impressions of landscapes, cities, and people, which were to be used as a visual supplementation of the account for the VOC.

 After returning from China, Nieuhof gifted his notes and illustrations to his brother Hendrik Nieuhof, who collaborated with the Dutch publisher and engraver Jacob van Meurs.
 Nieuhof left shortly thereafter, leaving the entire publication process in the hands of the publisher.
 Van Meurs turned Nieuhof's notes into a story, and the illustrations into copper engravings for printing.
 In 1665, almost ten years after the embassy visit to China, the first edition of Het Gezantschap in Dutch was published.

 Despite its claim of being true to life, it has been indicated by Falkenburg and Blussé that this was not the case.
-The research of Falkenburg and Blussé compare the difference between the illustrations from An Embassy of the Dutch East-India Company Nieuhof's with Nieuhof's original sketches drawn during his time in China, which were rediscovered in the private collection of Roland Bonaparte in 1976 after being lost for four centuries.
+Their research points out the differences between the illustrations from Nieuhof's An Embassy of the Dutch East-India Company with Nieuhof's original sketches drawn during his time in China, which were rediscovered in the private collection of Roland Bonaparte in 1976 after being lost for four centuries.
 The published version of the travel account added illustrations (from 68 sketches in Nieuhof's notes to 149 illustrations in the published version) and changed sceneries to seem more exotic by adding exotic plants, pagodas and people with umbrella's.
 The written text was also edited, embellishing the travels.